Leaders Eat Last: how psychological safety turns groups into successful teams

 Modern leadership—responsibility over power

-Why do some teams pull together and others don't?
+Why do some teams work and others don't?

 In his book "Leaders Eat Last," Simon Sinek outlines a simple yet ground-breaking idea: the quality of a team hinges on the sense of safety a leader can provide.
 The title echoes a U.S. Marine tradition in which leaders eat last.
 This is not military rhetoric, but a powerful message—leadership is not about taking first, but protecting first.